agi-brain/xuance/docs/source/documents/api/runners/runner_basic.rst

-Runner_Base
+RunnerBase
 ======================================

-The basic class named Runner_Base, which is designed to handle running environments using the Xuance library.
+The basic class named RunnerBase, which is designed to handle running environments using the XuanCe library.
 The class has an __init__ method to initialize some attributes, including setting random seeds and building environments.
 Additionally, there's a run method that can be customzied by users.